Shea Butter - A Blessing For the Skin!

 First, the fruits of the shea tree are manually collected and hung up to dry.
 After being heated, the seeds sun dried, the shells are removed and the seeds are crushed.

 Now the actual production of the butter starts.
 Once the kernels are dried, they are roasted over a fire.
-The length of time that they are roasted influences the color of the butter in the finished product.
-From white to yellow to black, lots of colors are possible.
+The length of time that they are roasted influences the colour of the butter in the finished product.
+From white to yellow to black, lots of colours are possible.

 After roasting the seeds are crushed and mixed with water.
 The resulting mass is kneaded by hand and then pressed manually.

 The oils rise to the top of the water and are squeezed out to remove water.
 They are then slowly boiled to allow extra water to evaporate.
 Then the still hot butter is filtered using cotton cloths.
 Once the butter hardens again, it is mostly finished.
 From there the natural dyes are removed, turning it into an odourless, white butter.